 Click here for Covid-19 Delivery Arrangements

-Young people have more opportunities to take part in enjoyable and quality music-making opportunities
+- Young people who would not normally have the chance to participate take part in music making opportunities